dudutwizer/Windows_EKS_With_CDK/Installation_guide.md

 Create a Folder in the FSx filesystem. using the following commands:

-Get the parameters from FSx Console or with `aws fsx describe-file-systems --query 'FileSystems[*].[DNSName, WindowsConfiguration.RemoteAdministrationEndpoint]'`
+(You can get the parameters from FSx Console or with aws CLI `aws fsx describe-file-systems --query 'FileSystems[*].[DNSName, WindowsConfiguration.RemoteAdministrationEndpoint]'`)

-Screenshot:
+FSx Console Screenshot:

 ![](./Screenshots/Pasted%20image%2020210802181213.png)